-Prior to September 30, 2011, we entered into interest rate swap agreements typically with the intention of qualifying for hedge accounting under ASC 815.
-However, as of September 30, 2011, we elected to discontinue hedge accounting for our interest rate swaps.
+Prior to fiscal year 2011, we entered into interest rate swap agreements typically with the intention of qualifying for hedge accounting under ASC 815.
+However, during fiscal year 2011 we elected to discontinue hedge accounting for our interest rate swaps.
 Upon discontinuation of hedge accounting, the net deferred loss related to our de-designated interest rate swaps remained in accumulated OCI and is being reclassified from accumulated OCI into interest expense on a straight-line basis over the remaining term of each interest rate swap.